CPVPEvent+

 "World 'X' not found!
 Run /regen first."

 The world configured as world.target-world doesn't exist on disk.
-Either generate it manually, set the value to a world that does exist, or place a template folder in plugins/CPVPEvent+/regen-templates/ and run /regen once.
+Either generate it manually, set the value to a world that does exist, or place a template folder in plugins/CPVPEvent+/regen-world/ and run /regen once.

 /regen kicks players but never restarts